ruggeryiury/ugc-parser/README.md

 Strings are declared with quotation marks as default, but this rule can be broken if it is a string with a single word (lovely called a "code string").

     code_string value_with_no_space
-    normal_string "This is a normal string"
+    normal_string "This is a normal string."

 ### Integrers/Float